The Civil Wars: A Tree Is Best Measured When It Is Down: Cologne section

 The Cologne section comprised the first scene of Act I, the final scene of Act III, and all of Act IV.
 Wilson collaborated on the libretto with German playwright Heiner Müller, and also incorporated text from Racine and Shakespeare.
 The primary composer was Hans Peter Kuhn, with additional material by Michael Galasso, Philip Glass, David Byrne, Franz Schubert, and traditional Japanese gagaku music.
 The piece was premiered on January 19, 1984, at the Schauspielhaus Köln or Cologne Opera, Germany.

 This section is more musical theatre than opera, with spoken dialogue predominating.
 Frederick the Great of Prussia is the central character, and his struggle to cling to political power is paralleled in the private power struggles of a modern family under a domineering "Old Man".

-In 1985 the Cologne sections were performed in Cambridge, Massachusetts.
+In 1984 the Cologne sections were performed in Theatertreffen Berlin.
 The Pulitzer Prize jury awarded this production the prize for drama for 1986 by a unanimous vote.
 However, the Pulitzer supervisory board overruled the jury, with the result that no drama prize was given that year.

 In the New York Times, critic John Rockwell described this production: